They’re big. They’re delicious. And they’re not as difficult to grow as you’d expect!

 For an organic treat that’s beautiful to look at, consider this delight.
 It has a rind that displays bright spots in the shape of the moon and stars.
 The inside is a sweet fruit that keeps well after harvest.

-Organic seeds can be purchased from Mountain Valley Seed Co. in a variety of quantities.
+Organic seeds can be purchased from Mountain Valley Seed Co. in a various quantities.
 A gram should be plenty for your home garden!

 One of the most popular of the “picnic” melons, this long watermelon has a traditional striped skin.
 It has one of the brightest red insides.
 Give it a go at your next family gathering!